 Broadly speaking there are two classes of soil resources, mobile (deep) and immobile (shallow).
 For example, nitrate (NO3-) is highly mobile and leaches into deeper soil layers.
 To aid N capture breeders could exploit steeper root angle in brace and crown roots [Trachsel et al, 2013], elongation of lateral and seminal roots [Gioia et al, 2015], reduced root length density near the soil surface and reduced numbers of axial roots [Zhan & Lynch, 2016].
 Such plastic traits serve to increase exploration of deeper soil layers where N is more abundant.
 In contrast, phosphate (P) is immobile and concentrated in topsoil.
 To improve P capture, breeders could select crops with increased numbers and lengths of roots in patches of high P [Flavel et al, 2014], shallower root angle [Rubio et al, 2003], increased numbers and lengths of root hairs [Bates & Lynch, 2001].
 The 'steep deep and cheap' ideotype is often cited for improved water and N capture is suited for efficient exploration of soils at depth.
-This consists of a range of traits that confer steep root angles (e.g. the gene DRO1), a reduced metabolic cost (respiration) of roots to penetrate denser sub soil layers (Pandey et al
+This consists of a range of traits that confer steep root angles (e.g. the gene DRO1), a reduced metabolic cost (respiration) of root production by limiting axial roots and inducing aerenchyma formation and promoting the ability of roots to penetrate denser sub soil layers

-2020).
+(Pandey et al 2020).
 The lack of oxygen at soil depth is another challenge that may be helped by the generation of aerenchyma.